-It only natural to want nice things, and provided a man comes by them honestly, people will approve of his efforts to obtain them.
-(I am using the masculine gender here simply for ease of expression).
+It is only natural to want nice things, and provided a man comes by them honestly, people will approve of his efforts to obtain them.
+(I am using the masculine gender here merely for ease of expression.)
 If he works hard to make more money so that he can own his own home, that is just part of the American dream.
 To that end, he may pursue an education in hopes of finding employment for which he will be well paid.
 In so doing, his socio-economic status will be enhanced, for that is largely a function of income and education level.

-To put it bluntly, Alice is a big phony.
+In any event, Alice is a big phony.
 And yet, we know we are supposed to feel sorry for her.
 To a certain extent we do.
 We all know how young people desperately want things that really do not matter, and it is painful to watch her suffer so from pretending to be something she is not, especially when we also know that she could be happy if she just let all that go.
 In fact, that is why we never see young women of her own class inviting her to parties or young men of her own class asking her out.
-If we did, and she snubbed them, we would despise her.
-But by making it look as though she lives in a town where everyone is rich but her and her family, absurd as that is, we are more forgiving of her pretensions.
+If we did, and she snubbed them, we would have no sympathy for her.
+But by making it look as though she lives in a town where there are no opportunities for her in her own class, absurd as that is, we are more forgiving of her pretensions.

 But while we are trying to overlook Alice’s affectations as the folly of youth, we discover that her mother, apparently in her fifties, is just as foolish as Alice in such matters.
 Instead of encouraging Alice to stay within her class, she berates her husband for not making more money so that Alice can continue to socialize with the town’s upper crust.
 So much for the wisdom that supposedly comes with age.